Configuring Replication between Recovery Appliances Using RACLI

 Task 7: Grant protected database access to replication user on both ZDLRAs

-Determine the replication user names created in earlier steps.
+Refer to the replication db_user user names created in earlier steps.
+In this example, the db_users are REP_USER_FROM_DB1_TO_DB2 and REP_USER_FROM_DB2_TO_DB1.

 racli list db_user